The number of people with health insurance decreased for the first time since the Affordable Care Act passed in 2010.

 One key to having sufficient health insurance coverage is to know what kind of coverage you actually need.
 Some plans make it harder than others to visit a specialist.
 Here’s a health insurance guide to get you started.

 Health insurance coverage from employers isn’t necessarily expanding as the economy does.
 Even if your employer offers coverage, it may not be enough.
-Make sure to read the details of your plan so you know what services are covered.
+Make sure to read the details of your plan so you know what services are covered, and which are not, so you can avoid a surprise bill.

 3. Know when open enrollment is

-The federal government has done less in recent years to make sure Americans know the deadlines for open enrollment (the time when you can sign up for a new health plan).
+The federal government has done less in recent years to make sure Americans know the deadlines for open enrollment on the individual health insurance marketplace (the time when you can sign up for a new health plan).
 That means it’s important to know that open enrollment in 2019 is from Nov.
 1 to Dec.
 15. During that time, you can sign up for a new plan or change the details of your current plan.
-If you have employer-based coverage and it doesn’t cover all of the features you need, you can get a plan with additional coverage.
+Open enrollment for employer-based plans is usually around the same time, but check with your human resources department.

 If you have experienced a major life change, like a marriage or the birth of a baby, you may qualify for special enrollment, which allows you to get a new plan outside of the open enrollment period.